 Marilee & Katie arrive and we are soon all ushered into the other room, seated at a single, long table to continue our conversations and enjoy the pilgrim meal.

 The pilgrim meal is usually a “pre-fix” type of menu.
 For about 8-10 Euros we are offered a starter, main entrée, dessert, and wine or water.
-Typically the choices for the starter is pasta (in red sauce that tastes like Chef Boyardee from the can) or mixed salad (with oil & plain vinegar (not balsamic)).
-The entrée on the menu is usually a selection of either fish, chicken or meat (whatever that might be), and dessert is ice cream (like drumsticks from the popsicle man) or fruit (yes, a whole banana, apple or orange), which I usually take with me and store in my pack for the next day.
-Foodies will have to wait for the bigger towns to experience the gastronomical blessings Spain normally provides.
-All in all, we are content and understand food is merely nourishment for our bodies for the next day’s walk; it is the means to survive.
+Typically the choices for the starter are pasta (in a red sauce that tastes like Chef Boyardee from the can) or mixed salad (with oil & plain vinegar (not balsamic).
+The entrée on the menu is usually a selection of either fish, chicken, or meat (whatever that might be), and dessert is ice cream (like drumsticks from the popsicle man) or fruit (yes, a whole banana, apple, or orange), which I usually take with me and store in my pack for the next day.
+Foodies will have to wait for the bigger towns to experience the gastronomical blessings Spain provides.
+All in all, we are content and understand food is merely nourishment for our bodies for the next day’s walk; it is a means to survive.

 Although I am very tired and sore, the song, “I will survive,” sings in my head and makes me smile as I begin to fall asleep in my cozy private room.
 It is surprising to know how much I really can push my body.
 Walking the Camino is an amazing experience, and regardless of the pain or exhaustion, I am still having the time of my life.